-Lecture series presenting the stories of artists who creatively respond to health issues through their artwork.
+Art and Health Workshop Talks and Art and Health Lecture Series presenting the stories of artists who creatively respond to health issues through their artwork.

 Artists’ Response in a Pandemic: COVID-19 and Influenza 1918